 At any time before the deadline for receipt of bids, a bidder may modify its bid in writing.
-A bidder shall prepare and submit any modification to its bid to the Port in accordance with Port Rule B.055(9), unless otherwise specified in the solicitation document.
+A bidder shall prepare and submit any modification to its bid to the Port in the manner provided under Port Rule B.055(9), unless otherwise specified in the solicitation document.
 Any modification must include the bidder's statement that the modification amends and supersedes the prior bid.
 The bidder shall mark the submitted modification as follows:

-- (a) Bid (or Proposal) Modification; and - (b) Solicitation Number (or Other Identification as specified in the Solicitation Document). - (6) Receipt and Recording of Offers; Confidentiality of Offers
+- (a) Bid (or Proposal) Modification; and - (b) Solicitation Number (or other identification as specified in the solicitation document). - (6) Receipt and Recording of Offers; Confidentiality of Offers